 The network reconnaissance is basically identifying live hosts and scanning ports and services.
 When testing security, or even hacking, port scanning becomes one of the most essential steps of a successful network exploration.

 It basically helps identify open and vulnerable ports and protocols that are being used in the network.
-Port Scanning softwares helps managers, testers, and hackers create a profile and gain intelligence about a target organization all while ensuring Access to critical systems and services are managed correctly.
+Port Scanning software helps managers, testers, and hackers create a profile and gain intelligence about a target organization all while ensuring Access to critical systems and services are managed correctly.

 - ManageEngine OpUtils – FREE TRIAL A package of free network monitoring tools that includes a Ping-based network scanner, and a MAC address resolver.
 Available for Windows Server and Linux.
+Start a 30-day free trial.

 - Nmap A command-line utility that includes a range of network management tools, including IP address management features and a port scanner.
 Available for Windows, macOS, and Linux.